Code-Institute-Submissions/MemoryCardTwist/README.md

 I have currently completed what i need to do with the Leaderboard, however I will try to improve the code.

+16/12/19 - Looked to streamline the code however from a readability point of view for myself I have left the Leaderboard as it is.

+However I have changed the welcoming text after the page loads.

 17/12/19 - Currently just had to change some JS coding, as the Leaderboard array was reading my scores as strings and they should of been numbers.

 24/12/19 - Finally got my leaderboard into a While Loop.

+27/12/19 - I have made the Leaderboard into a looping function so that it can be changed to either more than or less than the default 8 entries.

+I have fixed the sorting issue, because even through the Array objects were integers.
+It would sort them Alphanumerically.

 ### Dev Area
 This is for the developer aka me to leave some information.